AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/getting-started-overview.md

 >[!BEGINTABS]

+>[!TAB Paper to PDF]

+Learn how to turn a [paper document](scan-and-ocr.md) into a smart, searchable, editable PDF file

 >[!TAB Boost team efficiency with PDF Spaces]

 Turn collections of files and websites into [sharable, conversational knowledge hubs](pdf-spaces-legal.md) with personalized AI Assistants.